lusis/chef-logstash/README.md

 Contributing
 ========

 Any and all contributions are welcome.
 We do ask that you test your contributions with the testing framework before you send a PR.
-All contributions should be made against the development branch.
-We will merge in from development to master and do versioning etc then depending on the scope of the changes being pulled in.
+All contributions should be made against the master branch.

 Please update tests and changelist with your contributions.